-'''

-<set table read only statement> ::= SET TABLE { READ ONLY \mid READ WRITE }
+<set table read only statement> ::= SET TABLE { READ ONLY | READ WRITE } set table source statement

-'''

 Set the writability property of a table.
 Tables are writable by default.
 This statement can be used to change the property between READ ONLY and READ WRITE.
 This is a feature of HyperSQL.